-For instance the Bible in Zechariah 12:10 says “they shall look upon me whom they have pierced.”
-Today’s traditional Jewish apologists will strenuously argue that this could not refer to the crucifixion of Jesus in which His hands and feet were pierced.
+For instance, the Old Testament in Zechariah 12:10 says “they shall look upon me whom they have pierced.”
+Christians consider this to be a messianic prophecy that refers to Jesus.
+Today’s traditional Jewish apologists will strenuously argue that this does not refer to the crucifixion of Jesus in which His hands and feet were pierced.
 Jewish apologists would argue that this verse is not a messianic prophecy.
 Most present day Jewish Bibles also give a different rendering of the wording of Zechariah 12:10 that renders its messianic ramifications less clear.

 The Talmud in Sukkah 52a does not directly state that Jesus is the Messiah but does show that the ancient Jewish rabbis believed that the Messiah would be pierced.
 In fact the Talmud goes to great lengths to affirm that the Old Testament prophecies of a suffering Messiah (Isaiah 53, etc.) are indeed messianic prophecies.

 The Talmud in Sanhedrin 97b and 98b affirms that the prophetic passage in the 53rd chapter of Isaiah refers to the Messiah.
-Isaiah 53, as I’ve written in several DTF articles, clearly prophesies that the Messiah would die for the sins of the people.
+Isaiah 53, predictively prophesies that the Messiah would die for the sins of the people.
 Jesus fulfilled this and over 300 other predictive prophecies contained in the Old Testament.
-No other figure in all of world history can make anything like that claim!
+No other figure in all of world history can make anything like this claim!

-When quoting a messianic prophecy to a Jewish apologist he will often say “If you knew the Hebrew you’d know that the passage in question is not messianic.”
-The ancient Talmudists did know the Hebrew and they affirmed that the prophecies are messianic!!!
+When quoting a messianic prophecy to a Jewish apologist, the Jewish apologist will often say “If you knew the Hebrew you’d know that the passage in question is not messianic.”
+The ancient talmudists did know the Hebrew and they affirmed that the prophecies of the suffering Messiah are messianic.